NivEz/NivEz/README.md

 # 👋 Hi, I’m Niv
 ## And I'm a Full Stack developer

-Here you can find some of my publicl projects.
+Here you can find some of my public projects.

 I mainly develop web apps, automations and bots.